scrtlabs/SecretSwapAnonEdition/README.md

 ## SecretSwapAnonEdition

-Completely private swaps for Secret Network!
+Private swaps for Secret Network!
 Uses private entropy pool for differential privacy when reporting pools sizes.

 - Swap amounts are private in the range of +-1% of the real amounts.
 - Swap recipient is private.